Mainframe-Archive/mainframe-os/docs/create-mainframe-dapp.md

 sidebar_label: create-mainframe-dapp
 ---

 [`create-mainframe-dapp`](https://github.com/MainframeHQ/create-mainframe-dapp) is a bootstrapping tool to streamline the initial setup process for a new app.
-Projects started with `create-mainframe-dapp` integrate the [Mainframe SDK](sdk.md), and are structured and configured as needed to be installed in Mainframe OS.

-> This guide assumes some familiarity with React development.
+Projects started with [`create-mainframe-dapp`](https://github.com/MainframeHQ/create-mainframe-dapp) integrate the [Mainframe SDK](sdk.md), and are structured and configured as needed to be installed in Mainframe OS.

 ## Prerequisites